ctrlaltdeleon/infinitygauntlet/books/problem-solving-with-algorithms-and-data-structures-using-python-2nd/pswaadsup-1.md

 ```

 - Selection statements allow programmers to ask questions and based on the result, perform different actions.
-- These statements are usually provided as "if else" and "if".
+- These statements are usually provided as `if else` and `if`.
-- For nested statements "elif" can be used in the stead.
+- For nested statements `elif` can be used in the stead.
 - Example of selection being used:

 ```py